baeyun/macron-site/docs/index.md

 # Getting Started

-Macron is a light framework for building cross-platform desktop applications with JavaScript, HTML and CSS.
+Macron is a light framework for building cross-platform desktop applications with JavaScript, HTML and CSS using the system's native web engine.
 It does so by creating a single thread where all static content runs alongside native modules tailored for rapid development.
 To learn more about Macron, check the <a href="/">homepage</a> or <a href="/">the tutorial</a>.

 As far as you need to get up and running, you will only need a single configuration file to make things happen.
 This section will get you covered with all the basic commands to start, serve and build a full Macron application in a few simple steps.